 Reach of existing customers: You most probably have a CRM system of sorts where you collect your existing customers.
 At Care stage you want to reach them with a message to remind them of you.

 Repeat purchase rate: To have your customers buy from you again is a good sign that they appreciate your product.
 That said, it’s more a testimony to a great product than a successful communication plan or loyalty program.

 Worth noting is that you shouldn’t have non-specified KPIs such as ‘engagement’.
 Engagement is not a KPI.
 It needs to be defined into something measurable to qualify as a KPI.

 An example of what the KPI structure could look like for a travel company:

-Depending on how you track your business, there are many ways to measure these KPIs in practice.
+Depending on how you track your business there are many ways to measure these KPIs in practice.
 As one example you can measure Awareness at See stage and Brand search uplift at Think stage for a YouTube ad using Google’s free measurement tool called BrandLift.

 Now, you are probably not just looking to play, but to win.
 In order to win over time you need to build a competitive advantage at each stage, and here is how you can do that:

-Note that there are many more things you can measure in addition to the ones mentioned in this article.
+Note that there are many more things you can measure in addition to the ones we brought up in this article.
 For example if you look at video as an advertising media you can measure things such as View Through Rate (VTR), Cost Per View (CPV) etc. That said, these are not fundamental KPIs that will drive your business.
 So as a starting point, instead of starting with everything that you can measure, start with what will truly drive your business and keep it simple.
-We often find that people include lots of KPIs when really what they need are fewer KPIs and a good discussion about what they want to achieve.
+We often find that people include lots of KPIs when really what they need is fewer KPIs and a good discussion about what they want to achieve.